silabs-ibm/IBM-Cloud-Private/Monitoring/Java_Spring_Prometheus/README.md

 - "make loadtest" to generate some load on the application.

 - Browse to "Platform|Monitoring" on the ICP console.
+Import the java/micrometer dashboard from the grafana marketplace.